 6 Causes of Hormone Imbalance Nobody Told You Before

 1. Lack of proper nutrition – Good nutrition gives our bodies the nutrients necessary for bodily functioning.
-For you to understand how to balance hormones naturally, it is best to talk to a nutrition therapist who can recommend specific diets for restoring your healthy hormonal state.
+For you to understand how to balance hormones naturally, it is best to talk to a a nutritionist or Naturopath who can recommend specific diets for restoring your healthy hormonal state.

 2. Hormone replacement therapy – women on ‘the pill’ tend to experience hormonal imbalance even after they stop taking the pill.

 3. Stress – adrenal glands produce stress-fighting hormones but if they get exhausted and overworked due to chronic stress, they may not be able to perform their job.

 4. Chemicals – stimulants such as caffeine, medications, hormones and toxins in food, water and air can interfere with the natural hormone balance.
 Another way to balance hormones naturally is to lessen, if not stop, taking harmful chemicals that can mimic the function of oestrogen.

 5. Glandular imbalance/Insulin – endocrine glands plays a vital role in the production of female hormones.
 However, they can be affected negatively by different conditions such as illnesses, drugs, stress or extreme dieting.

 6. Pregnancy – pregnancy and the post-partum period can be a roller coaster ride for your hormone production.
 This can be worsened by poor health during and after childbirth.

 Now that you have an idea of how hormonal imbalance develops, the next thing you need to learn is how to realign your hormonal state and balance your hormones the natural way.
 Below, I summed up the five best ways that you can apply into your daily practice.
 These are very easy, doable healthy practises and I am positive that you can do them yourself successfully.